perkinssibyl076/notes/README.md

 # 2024-03-10
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In software development, strive to write clear, concise, and maintainable code.
 Always aim to reduce complexity by breaking down large problems into smaller, manageable parts.
 Remember that code should be written for humans to read and understand first, then for machines to execute.
 And finally, embrace the power of reusable components and modular design to enhance scalability and efficiency in your projects."

+# 2024-03-11
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger tasks into smaller, manageable pieces, so you can work on each part individually.

+Use version control systems, like Git, to keep track of your code and collaborate with others.
+Make sure to write comments and document your codes to make it easier for others to understand and maintain.
+Use code editors and IDE' s (Integrated Development Environments) to streamline your coding process and take advantage of their features, such as autocomplete and debugging tools.